 Oakley Dog Bite Lawyer

-The trauma, medical expenses or permanent scarring and disfigurement that can be caused by a dog bite can be significant.
+The trauma, medical expenses, or permanent scarring and disfigurement caused by a dog bite can be significant.
 You may be entitled to compensation for losses sustained after being attacked by a dog.
-As soon as you can, seek legal representation from an Oakley dog bite lawyer because even minor bites can become serious if disease or infection occurs.What Is the California Law on Dog Bites?
+As soon as possible, seek legal representation from an Oakley dog bite lawyer because even minor bites can become serious if disease or infection occurs.What Is the California Law on Dog Bites?

-In California, under Civil Code 3342, a person may seek compensation for their injuries if they are bitten by a dog while legally on the property.
-People who are illegally on the property, as well as those working for the government during their official duties, are not covered by this law.Is It Worth Filing a Dog Bite Claim in California?
+In California, under Civil Code 3342, people may seek compensation for their injuries if they are bitten by a dog while legally on the property.
+This law does not cover people illegally on the property and those working for the government during their official duties.Is It Worth Filing a Dog Bite Claim in California?

-According to national and medical statistics concerning dog bites, you run a chance of one in 50 of being bitten by a dog.
-There were a total of $120.7 million in claims paid out in California for dog bites in 2021, with the average award being $59,561.In Case of a Dog Bite, What Should I Do?
+According to national and medical statistics concerning dog bites, you run a chance of one in 50 being bitten by a dog.
+There were $120.7 million in claims paid out in California for dog bites in 2021, with the average award being $59,561.In Case of a Dog Bite, What Should I Do?

-Because of the shock and pain after being attacked by a dog, many people don’t know what to do.
+Many people don't know what to do because of the shock and pain after being attacked by a dog.
 The advice that follows might help:

 - Contact animal control or the police right away.